Podcast: Download

 For example, if you think of Aliens, then your next movie should start with S, such as Superman.
 Then you would think of one that starts with N.

-This exercise can get challenging fast, but push through and see how far you get.
+This exercise can get challenging fast, and challenge the relationship between your memory and intelligence because of how it requires you to mentally rotate the alphabet while engaging your semantic memory.
+But push through and see how far you get.
 Try to name at least 10 titles before you stop.

 As an alternative, you can use book titles, names of people you know or celebrities.